OctopusDeploy/docs/docs/packaging-applications/create-packages/octopack/index.md

 - `/p:OctoPackPublishPackageToHttp=http://your.octopusserver.com/nuget/packages`: this is the URL to your Octopus Server noting the `/nuget/packages` path.
 - `/p:OctoPackPublishApiKey=API-ABCDEFGMYAPIKEY`: the [Octopus API key](/docs/octopus-rest-api/how-to-create-an-api-key.md) you want to use for pushing packages noting [these security considerations](/docs/packaging-applications/package-repositories/built-in-repository/index.md#security-considerations).

-## Push a NuGet Package That Already Exists
+## Push a NuGet package that already exists

 When pushing to the [built-in Octopus package repository](/docs/packaging-applications/package-repositories/index.md) using [OctoPack](/docs/packaging-applications/create-packages/octopack/index.md) or [NuGet.exe](https://docs.microsoft.com/en-us/nuget/tools/nuget-exe-cli-reference), the default URL looks like this: